Bluesky: Legal and regulatory issues

-Age verification laws in the United Kingdom
+Age verification laws

+United Kingdom

 In July 2025, Bluesky began requiring age verification to comply with the UK's Online Safety Act 2023, using Kids Web Services, a system provided by Epic Games.
 Users under 18, and those who do not wish to verify their age, are not able to view content that is marked as adult, nor are they allowed to use direct messages.

-Age verification laws in the United States
+United States

 On August 22, 2025, Bluesky chose to block access in the state of Mississippi rather than comply with HB 1126, a state law that requires digital services to verify the ages of all users.
 The social media platform issued a statement: "We think this law creates challenges that go beyond its child safety goals, and creates significant barriers that limit free speech and disproportionately harm smaller platforms and emerging technologies."
+On December 8, 2025, access to Bluesky was restored to the state, although requiring users to be over 18 to access the site.

 On September 10, 2025, in response to laws passed in South Dakota and Wyoming, Bluesky began requiring age verification for adult users in those states who wish to use direct messages or to view content that is marked as adult.
 As in the UK, the age verification uses Kids Web Services, a system provided by Epic Games.
+In response to similar laws, age verification was implemented in Ohio on September 29, 2025, while users under 18 in Tennessee and under 16 in Virginia were blocked from using the website on December 16, 2025, and January 1, 2026, respectively.

+Australia

+On December 8, 2025, Bluesky began requiring age verification to all users within Australia, in order to comply with the Online Safety Amendment.
+This requires users to verify their identities, by using Kids Web Services, in order to access direct messages and view adult content.

 Blocking in Turkey

 In early April 2025, Turkish courts ordered 44 Bluesky accounts to be blocked.
-In mid-April, 18 accounts and 2 posts were hidden by Bluesky to people accessing them from Turkey.
+In mid-April, 18 accounts and 2 posts were hidden by Bluesky from people accessing them from Turkey.
 The Stockholm Center for Freedom estimated the number of blocked accounts to be 72.
 The moderation is applied using Bluesky's labeler system, which automatically implements on the service's first-party clients both its global and region-specific moderation labelers.
-Third-party clients that haven't implemented support for the region-based moderation allow people in Turkey (and any other country with such labelers) to ignore the additional labelers, bypassing the blocks.
+Third-party clients that have not implemented support for the region-based moderation allow people in Turkey (and any other country with such labelers) to ignore the additional labelers, bypassing the blocks.